 We remain steadfast in our mission and know that we’ll now have to work even harder to help save and improve lives, as the already-poor will undoubtedly be the hardest hit by this crisis.

 All of our recommended nonprofits are pivoting rapidly and taking exemplary steps to safeguard their staffs during the crisis.
 And many of them are putting specific programs in place that will fight COVID-19’s devastating impact among their beneficiaries and ensure safe delivery of their basic programs.
 Below are updates about how these organizations are adapting—with help from donors like you!—so they can forge on in these times when their assistance is needed more than ever.
-(Note that we’re adding updates as we receive them, so please check this page regularly to see new information!)

 Note that although we feel the COVID-19 projects being run by these organizations look extremely promising, we feel it is incumbent on us to point out that because of the urgency of the situation, these interventions do not have the rigorous evidence of cost-effectiveness that we normally require before recommending a charity or program.